JordanMarr/fable-lit-fullstack-template/README.md

 [![NuGet version (fable-lit-fullstack-template)](https://img.shields.io/nuget/v/fable-lit-fullstack-template.svg?style=flat-square)](https://www.nuget.org/packages/fable-lit-fullstack-template/)

-A modern, ergonomic starter template for building full‑stack F# applications with **Fable**, **Lit**, and **Web Components** — powered by a brand‑new, strongly‑typed UI DSL that removes the biggest pain points of traditional Lit development.
+A modern, ergonomic starter template for building full‑stack F# applications with **[Fable.Lit](https://fable.io/Fable.Lit/)**, and **Web Components** — powered by a brand‑new, strongly‑typed UI DSL that removes the biggest pain points of traditional Lit development.

 This template is designed to give you a smooth, productive experience from day one, whether you're building a small prototype or a full production app.